Computers and the older generation

 One of the enduring lies we are told about digital technology is that "old people have trouble with it".
 Even if partially true, it's not for the reasons you probably think.
 At a time when the demographic centre of Facebook is passing middle-age, and Gen-Z are throwing aside their smartphones to go to church or the football park, we should examine this myth closely.

 That claim, circa 1990, that your "granny doesn't understand computers" was as much a cultural invention as a reality.
 It suited a broader social project to cast those who were critical, unwilling, or simply disinterested, as being "unable".
 Such large-scale social engineering was driven by a national need to automate, then to up-skill.
-It remains highly relevant today in the current wave of political deception around managing diminished employment and living-standard expectations as "AI" is foisted onto the populace.
+It remains highly relevant today in the current wave of political skulduggery around managing diminished employment and living-standard expectations as "AI" is foisted onto the populace.

 It brings up many difficult questions about our relation to technology around: